NIAEFEUP/uni/.github/pull_request_template.md

 ## View Changes

-- [ ] Tested both in light and dark mode
-- [ ] Description has screenshots of the UI changes
+- [ ] Description has screenshots of the UI changes.
+- [ ] Tested both in light and dark mode.
-- [ ] Text is both in portuguese and english.
+- [ ] New text is both in portuguese and english.
+- [ ] Works in diferent text zoom levels.
+- [ ] Works in different screen sizes.

 ## Documentation